Michelle Milone, MBA, MIS, CSM, CPOSP

 What’s the best career advice you’ve ever received?

-Always double check that you are on 'mute' before you say anything negative when in a meeting.
+Never forget to double check that you are on 'mute' before you say anything negative during a meeting.

 What advice would you give to young women entering your industry?